The Catholic Defender: Good Friday With St. John Chrysostom

 It was on a Friday that was the preparation day for the Sabbath.
 That is, we have to find a year when the Passover begins on Saturday.

-It was a day approximately 3 years from the start of Tiberius 15th year, either by calendar method or direct ascension method (this could only be 32 or 33 AD).
+It was a day approximately 3 years from the start of Tiberius 15th year, either by calendar method or direct ascension method (this could only be 33 AD).

 It was a day where there was an eclipse.